ChungHaLee/ChungHaLee/README.md

 Hi👋  I'm ChungHa.
 I'm a master student in Gwangju Institute of Science and Technology (GIST), South Korea.

-My major is HCI and Culture Technology, and I'm focusing on using technology to help people to enjoy & entertain their lives.
+By in the research field of HCI and Culture Technology, I am focusing on using technology to help people to enjoy & entertain their lives.

 ### 📚 Languages